Fort Lauderdale Target Injury Attorney

 - Customer’s injury was caused by Target’s breach of the duty of care.

 For slip and fall claims resulting from liquid spills, the injured plaintiff will need to prove that the Target store had actual or constructive knowledge of the dangerous condition in order to recover damages under Florida law.

 How Much Time Do I Have to File a Target Injury Lawsuit in Fort Lauderdale?

-Most lawsuits against Target will need to be filed within four years from the date of the accident or injury.
+Most lawsuits against Target will need to be filed within two years from the date of the accident or injury.
 A Fort Lauderdale Target injury lawyer can say more.